ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 ```

 ## Compile the contract
-Before testing part starts, we want to compile our Ether splitter contract, so we must add the following entry to the package.json file:
+Before the testing part starts, we want to compile our Ether splitter contract, so we must add the following entry to the package.json file:
 ```json
 "scripts": {
     "build": "waffle"